 In the bond market, U.S. Treasuries prices dipped and German government debt held steady after racking up safe-haven gains on Monday tied to uncertainty about the U.S. election.

-Gold rose for a second day, although it was hovering near a nine-week low set on Monday.
-The bullion was about 0.5 percent higher at $1,692.74 an ounce.
+Gold was poised for its biggest one-day gain since late September, although it was hovering near a nine-week low set on Monday.
+Bullion was about 0.8 percent higher at $1,697.69 an ounce.